 calle Zaragoza, 4th floor-rooftop.
 Tel: 113-0281

-International fusion and Mexican cuisine typify this restaurant, run by Laura and Mirasol from Mexico City.
+International fusion and Mexican cuisine typify this restaurant and bar, run by Laura and Mirasol from Mexico City.
 Bistro Teresa was ranked as #1 in Vallarta for well over a year, and is now #7 out of 762 dining spots in the city.
 Travelers' Choice 2014 winner at TripAdvisor.
-Recently moved during August 2015 from their old place on the Highway to Mismaloya into the new rooftop dining spot in El Centro at the main Vallarta Plaza in the Zocalo or main town square.
+Recently moved during August 2015 from their old place on the Highway to Mismaloya into the new rooftop dining spot in El Centro at the main Vallarta Plaza in the Zocalo, or main town square.
 Now overlooking downtown with beautiful views of the city and Banderas Bay, and with gorgeous sunsets.
 Bistro Teresa is noted for its food, service and atmosphere.
 Meat, fish, vegetarian.
 Somewhat pricey.
 Lesbian owned and operated since 2012.
 Mon-Sat, 5:30pm-11:30pm

 El Arrayan - Downtown - 344 Allende.
 Tel: